WUVN

 WUVN (channel 18) is a television station in Hartford, Connecticut, United States, affiliated with the Spanish-language network Univision.
 It is owned by Entravision Communications alongside low-power UniMás affiliate WUTH-CD (channel 47).
 The two stations share studios at Constitution Plaza in downtown Hartford and transmitter facilities on Birch Mountain Road in Glastonbury, Connecticut.
 WUVN's Univision programming is also broadcast on WHTX-LD (channel 43) in Springfield, Massachusetts, from a transmitter on Provin Mountain in Agawam.

 Channel 18 is Hartford's oldest television station.
-It began broadcasting on September 25, 1954, as WGTH-TV, a joint venture of The Hartford Times newspaper and General Teleradio.
+It began broadcasting on September 25, 1954, as WGTH-TV, a joint venture of The Hartford Times newspaper and General Tele-Radio.
 The station was an affiliate of ABC and the DuMont Television Network and operated from studios on Asylum Street.
 As with many ultra high frequency (UHF) stations of its day, it was at an economic disadvantage to very high frequency (VHF) stations; however, Hartford's VHF channel 3 was tied up in hearings.
 In 1955, CBS announced its intention to purchase channel 18; the station became a CBS affiliate later that year, and the deal closed in September 1956, at which time the call letters were changed to WHCT.
 Two years later, CBS—citing potential injury to the network if it did not do so—opted to close down WHCT and affiliate with the VHF station, WTIC-TV (channel 3).
 The station was off the air for two months before returning as an independent station in 1959.

 In 1960, RKO General acquired WHCT, primarily for use as a test bed for subscription television technology, then hotly debated nationally.
 From June 1962 to January 1969, WHCT was the nation's first subscription TV station.
 It offered commercial programming receivable on all sets during the day; at night, it presented scrambled programs, including movies and sporting events, only receivable with decoders in the homes of paying customers.
 RKO General used the Phonevision system by Zenith Radio Corporation; when the Federal Communications Commission (FCC) authorized pay TV nationally, it stipulated that the programs offered were in color, which Phonevision could not do.
 RKO General ceased the subscription programming and ran channel 18 as a full-time commercial independent.
 It investigated a power increase but ran into the issue that a high-power WHCT would overlap impermissibly with the stations it owned in New York and Boston.
 RKO General attempted to sell the station but found no takers.